bitfocus/companion-module-josephadams-gamepadio/companion/HELP.md

   - `Set Button Range Display (Per Button)`: The display range is the minimum and maximum values to actually display/use in variables.
 This is useful for changing the range of a button to a differernt value than the default 0 to 1.
   - `Set Axis Range Display (Per Axis)`: The display range is the minimum and maximum values to actually display/use in variables.
 This is useful for changing the range of an axis to a different value than the default -1 to 1.
 - Other Settings:
-  - `Behavior on Disconnect`: The behavior on disconnect is what happens when the module loses connection to gamepad-io or the controller you were using.
+  - `Button/Axis Behavior on Disconnect`: The behavior on disconnect is what happens when the module loses connection to gamepad-io or the controller you were using.
 You can choose to reset buttons and axes to 0, hold the last value until reconnected, or set each button/axis to a custom value.
   - `Set Button Value / Percent`: Set the value of a specific button on the controller.
 This can be useful if the button is not behaving as expected or you don't have a controller right now.
+  - `Release Button Value Hold`: Release the value hold of a specific button on the controller.
+Returns value control to the controller.
   - `Set Axis Value / Percent`: Set the value of a specific axis on the controller.
 This can be useful if the axis is not behaving as expected or you don't have a controller right now.
+  - `Release Axis Value Hold`: Release t he value hold of a specific axis on the controller.
+Returns value control to the controller.
   - `Load / Save Custom Mapping`: Load from disk or Save to disk your custom mapping.

 ## Feedbacks